Pest Control Cost

 Below is a checklist of what to ask or think about when hiring pest control in the UK.

-• Do they offer a free review?
-Legitimate pest control specialists will perform a review and offer guidance for free before any work takes place.
+• Do they offer a free review of your pest problem?
+Some pest control specialists will perform a review and offer guidance for free before any further treatment visits are arranged.

 • Are they part of the BPCA or NPTA?
 Ask if they are a part of a trade association and are qualified to complete the job, including being a member of either the British Pest Control Association (BPCA), or the National Pest Technicians Association (NPTA).